muratk3n/thirdwave/en/README.md

 ---

-Developed an appreciation for French press coffee..
+Developing a new appreciation for French press coffee..
 When I started drinking more java at home but didnt want an whole hunking coffee machine.
 FP did the job with acceptable quality and cheap equipment.